kogcyc/recipes/tortellini_bacon.md

-    1 ½tablespoons unsalted butter,plus more if needed 4 slices prosciutto (about 2 ounces)
+    1½ tablespoons unsalted butter,plus more if needed 4 slices prosciutto (about 2 ounces)
     1 shallot, finely chopped
     16 to 20ounces refrigerated cheese tortellini